-Let’s break down what tree topping means, why people do it, and why you should not top trees.
+Let’s break down what tree "topping" means, why people do it, and why you should not top trees.

 Tree topping is exactly what it sounds like.
 It’s when you cut the top of a tree off, which reduces the tree’s remaining top branches to stumps.
 As a result, your tree is left with weak, unstable limbs and a bare, unnatural appearance.
-Also, your tree is much more prone to breaking and may be a risk hazard.
+Also, your tree is much more prone to breakage and may be a risk hazard.

 Here are the biggest reasons people choose to top trees.
 They want to: